Health and Safety

 - For those not vaccinated, we will also accept clinically verified negative test results from a COVID-19 rapid test taken within 6 hours of performance time or a COVID-19 PCR test taken within 72 hours of performance time.
-At-home tests will not be accepted.
+At-home tests without third party verification will not be accepted.
 The name on the test results must match your ID.
 If you need assistance finding a test location, the New Mexico Department of Health’s screening and testing page is a good resource.

 Masks – Masks are required upon entering the theater complex regardless of vaccination status, including the Box Office.
 Masks should be properly fitted and worn to completely cover the nose and mouth.
 Masks must remain on at all times except when actively eating or drinking.

-Your face mask should:
+Your face mask must:

 - Have two or more layers of washable, breathable fabric